 Be Safe Bags by Daymakers has many of the same security features as Travelon, including locking zippers, reinforced slash-proof straps and material, and RFID technology.

 These bags will hold all you need for the day, including a water bottle.
 Although durable, the nylon twill construction may need a waterproofing treatment.
 See treatment suggestions below.

 What BMT members have to say about Daymakers:

 “… the bag I got converts in different ways, including everyday purse and fanny pack.
 Lots of [protective] factors would be needed for the bold thieves of European cities.
 Also, [the] fabric [is] easy to care for and durable.
 I do find, though, the one I have is too small to carry a normal 16oz or so water bottle.”

 Founded in 1987, Kipling provides durable, lightweight, and functional luggage and handbags for women.
 The crossbody designs meet our criteria with zippers, water-resistant nylon material, and a large enough main compartment to hold a water bottle.

 What BMT members have to say about Kipling:

 “I have a few [Kipling] bags, and they’ve been sturdy for years.”

 LeSportsac Crossbody Bags

 LeSportsac has been making durable bags perfect for busy travelers since the 1970s.
-Constructed with water-resistant nylon material, these zippered designs are all large enough to hold a water bottle along with your other daily needs.
+These zippered designs are all large enough to hold a water bottle and your other daily needs and are constructed with water-resistant nylon material,

 What BMT members have to say about LeSportsac: